siira13/alx-pre_course/README.md

-   Create and setup Git and GitHub account
+   Update Create and setup Git and GitHub account

    In this task Git is installed and the first alx-pre_course